mpv-player/mpv/DOCS/man/options.rst

     ``bilinear`` is used instead of whatever is set with ``--scale``.
 Bilinear will reproduce the source image perfectly if no scaling is performed.
     Enabled by default.
 Note that this option never affects ``--cscale``.

+``--linear-scaling``
+    Scale in linear light.
+It should only be used with a ``--opengl-fbo-format`` that has at least 16 bit precision.

+``--correct-downscaling``
+    When using convolution based filters, extend the filter size when downscaling.
+Increases quality, but reduces performance while downscaling.

+    This will perform slightly sub-optimally for anamorphic video (but still better than without it) since it will extend the size to match only the milder of the scale factors between the axes.

+``--interpolation``
+    Reduce stuttering caused by mismatches in the video fps and display refresh rate (also known as judder).

+    .. warning:: This requires setting the ``--video-sync`` option to one of the ``display-`` modes, or it will be silently disabled.
+                 This was not required before mpv 0.14.0.

+    This essentially attempts to interpolate the missing frames by convoluting the video along the temporal axis.
+The filter used can be controlled using the ``--tscale`` setting.

+    Note that this relies on vsync to work, see ``--opengl-swapinterval`` for more information.

+``--interpolation-threshold=<0..1,-1>``
+    Threshold below which frame ratio interpolation gets disabled (default:
+    ``0.0001``).
+This is calculated as ``abs(disphz/vfps - 1) < threshold``,
+    where ``vfps`` is the speed-adjusted video FPS, and ``disphz`` the display refresh rate.
+(The speed-adjusted video FPS is roughly equal to the normal video FPS, but with slowdown and speedup applied.
+This matters if you use ``--video-sync=display-resample`` to make video run synchronously to the display FPS, or if you change the ``speed`` property.)

+    The default is intended to almost always enable interpolation if the playback rate is even slightly different from the display refresh rate.
+But note that if you use e.g. ``--video-sync=display-vdrop``, small deviations in the rate can disable interpolation and introduce a discontinuity every other minute.

+    Set this to ``-1`` to disable this logic.

 ``--opengl-pbo``
     Enable use of PBOs.
 On some drivers this can be faster, especially if the